Self-Hosting With SSH ForwardingPublished

 I’m going to assume that you’ve set up the computers and the SSH keys and so we’ll just focus on the last two steps.

-You’ll want to install
+First, you will want to install

 autossh on your home computer.
 This tool will maintain the SSH connection and reconnect if it ever drops.
 You can install it with this command: